MaherKaram/snake-royale/README.md

 ## 🛡️ Connection & Failure Handling

-The networking layer includes several safeguards for real-world socket behavior:
+The networking layer includes safeguards for real-world socket behavior:

-* `TCP_NODELAY` minimizes latency from TCP's Nagle algorithm.
+* `TCP_NODELAY` minimizes latency from TCP's Nagle algorithm
-* `SO_KEEPALIVE` enables detection of broken connections.
+* `SO_KEEPALIVE` helps detect broken connections
-* `SO_REUSEADDR` makes restarting the server easier.
+* `SO_REUSEADDR` simplifies server restarts
-* Failed sends are caught without crashing the entire server.
+* failed sends are caught without terminating the full server
-* Partial TCP reads are reconstructed by the protocol layer.
+* partial TCP reads are reconstructed by the protocol layer
-* Duplicate usernames are rejected.
+* duplicate usernames are rejected
-* Clients must register before other commands are accepted.
+* clients must register before other commands are accepted
-* Invalid or unknown messages receive server-side errors.
+* invalid or unknown messages receive server-side errors
-* Disconnected players are removed from server state.
+* disconnected players are removed from server state
-* Pending challenges involving disconnected users are cleared.
+* pending challenges involving disconnected users are cleared
-* If a player disconnects during a match, the opponent is declared the winner and spectators are returned to idle state.
+* if a player disconnects during a match, the opponent is declared the winner

 ---

 ## 🧠 Engineering Highlights

-This project was designed around several systems-programming concepts:

 **Application-layer protocol design**
 A custom length-prefixed JSON protocol provides reliable message framing over TCP.